fbpx

 Wind River Buffalo Initiative

-To set the stage, our Oregon-based Ruby Slipper team collaborated with Jason Baldes — a member of the Eastern Shoshone Tribe, manager of the Eastern Shoshone Buffalo Herd, and Executive Officer of the Wind River Tribal Buffalo Initiative.
+To set the stage, our Oregon-based team collaborated with Jason Baldes, who resides in Wyoming.
+Jason is a member of the Eastern Shoshone Tribe, manager of the Eastern Shoshone Buffalo Herd, and Executive Officer of the Wind River Tribal Buffalo Initiative.
 He has been spearheading the return of the Buffalo to Wind River for over 30 years.
-We also worked with Mark Headley, Board Secretary, who in his youth spent summers in Wyoming.

 The story of the Buffalo genocide is one of the most extreme human-caused massacres in our history.
-But now, thanks to numerous Tribal Initiatives throughout the country, we are at a place of hope and renewal, with a promising future for conservation Buffalo ahead.
+But now, thanks to numerous Tribal Initiatives throughout the country, we are at a place of hope and renewal, with a promising future for conservation Buffalo.

 Our graphic designer Ashley created a powerful logo, one with deep meaning and intention.
 At the center is a petroglyph of a pregnant mother Buffalo — a beautiful tribute to the initiative’s mission of “land rematriation” and giving back to Mother Earth through restoring this keystone species.